Monitoring AWS RDS deployments Innovation Release

 This access requirement is different from other external database monitoring situations with HM, such as self-managed deployments of Postgres, where fewer privileges are required.

-You must also ensure that the user credentials stored in the Kubernetes secret (beacon-csp-credentials) have sufficient permissions for the AWS RDS environment being monitored.
+You must also ensure that the user credentials stored in a Kubernetes secret, for example example-beacon-csp-credentials, have sufficient permissions for the AWS RDS environment being monitored.
 Without these permissions, the system can't retrieve all available metrics.

 To do this, you need to obtain an AWS access key of an IAM user with the following minimal permissions: